How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Star Alliance

-- United MileagePlus: Great place to start your initial search.
+• United MileagePlus: A great place to start your initial search!
 United’s booking engine can handle most itineraries, and you don't need to be logged in to search.
 You can view up to 30 days of availability at a time.
-It doesn’t show premium cabin award space on Singapore Airlines, but the search engine is beginner friendly and a great place to start your award search.
+It doesn’t show premium cabin award space on Singapore Airlines, but the search engine is beginner-friendly and a great place to start your award search.
+It's my first stop for nearly all Star Alliance awards.

-- Aeroplan: We’ve detailed the booking process for Aeroplan in a previous post.
-The results are laid out in a week-by-week format, and the multi-city search function works surprisingly well.
+• Air Canada Aeroplan: We’ve detailed the booking process for Aeroplan in a previous post.
+The results are laid out in a five-days-at-a-time format, and the multi-city search function works surprisingly well.
 Plus, you’ll find Singapore Airlines alongside the rest of the Star Alliance members.
 Aeroplan is the most accurate of the Star Alliance carrier websites for partner awards.
 You will need to sign in to search for award availability.

 Oneworld